Elderberries and apple cider vinegar combine with honey, butter, and vanilla to make these delicious antiviral

-- Stir with a knife or chopstick to release air bubbles, then add more vinegar if needed.
+Stir with a knife or chopstick to release air bubbles, then add more vinegar if needed.

-- Cover and let steep for 1 to 4 weeks.
+- Cover and let steep for 1 to 4 weeks in your refrigerator.
 (Four is best, but if you’re in a hurry, one week will work.)

 - Strain and store the finished vinegar in your fridge for about 4 to 6 months.

 - Alternatively, infused vinegars can be processed in a water bath canner for 10 minutes to increase shelf life to one year.

 If you want to use frozen berries instead of fresh or dried, try these tips from Homespun Seasonal Living.